 If you want your African violet to bloom almost continuously – then Epsom salts are the answer.
 Mix one and a half teaspoons of Epsom salts in a quart of tepid water and swirl to dissolve.
 Water your African violets (below the leaves) with this solution once a month.
 Your plants will thank you with beautiful blooms.

-Can I put 2 African violets together?
+Can I put two African violets together?

 African violets are actually very forgiving and fairly tough and hardy, so you should not be too afraid of dividing up a multi-headed plant.